AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 1. “**Safe Account**”

-A Safe Account is a modular, self-custodial (i.e. not supervised by us) smart contract-based wallet not provided by CC.
+A Safe Account is a modular, self-custodial (i.e. not supervised by us) smart contract-based wallet not provided by E36 Knots.
 Safe Accounts are open-source released under LGPL-3.0.

 Smart contract wallet means, unlike a standard private key Wallet, that access control for authorizing any Transaction is defined in code.
 An example are multi-signature wallets which require that any Transaction must be signed by a minimum number of signing wallets whereby the specifics of the requirements to authorize a Transaction can be configured in code.

 Owners need to connect a signing wallet with a Safe Account.
 Safe Accounts are compatible inter alia with standard private key Wallets such as hardware wallets, browser extension wallets and mobile wallets that support WalletConnect.

-2. “**Safe{Wallet} App**”
+2. “**Ash Wallet App**”

-You may access Safe Accounts using the Safe{Wallet} web app, mobile app for iOS and android, or the browser extension (each a “Safe{Wallet} App”).
-The Safe{Wallet} App may be used to manage your personal digital assets on Ethereum and other common EVM chains when you connect a Safe Account with third-party services (as defined below).
-The Safe{Wallet} App provides certain features that may be amended from time to time.
+You may access Safe Accounts using the Ash Wallet web app, (the "Safe App").
+The Safe App may be used to manage your personal digital assets on Ethereum and other common EVM chains when you connect a Safe Account with third-party services (as defined below).
+The Safe App provides certain features that may be amended from time to time.

 3. “**Third-Party Safe Apps**”

-The Safe{Wallet} App allows you to connect Safe Accounts to third-party applications (“Third-Party Safe Apps”) and use third-party services such as from the decentralized finance sector, DAO tools or services related to NFTs (“Third-Party Services").
-The Third-Party Safe Apps are integrated in the user interface of the Safe{Wallet} App via inline framing.
-The provider of the Third-Party Safe App and/or related Third-Party Services is responsible for the operation of the service and the correctness, completeness and actuality of any information provided therein.
-We make a pre-selection of Third-Party Safe Apps that we show in the Safe{Wallet} App.
+The Ash Wallet app allows you to connect Safe Accounts to third-party decentralized applications ("Third-Party Safe Apps") and use third-party services such as from the decentralized finance sector, DAO Tools or services related to NFTs ("Third-Party Services").
+The Third-Party Safe Apps are integrated in the user interface of the Ash Wallet app via inline framing.
+The provider of the Third-Party Ash Wallet app and related Third-Party Service is responsible for the operation of the service and the correctness, completeness and actuality of any information provided therein.
+We make a pre-selection of Third-Party Safe Apps that we show in the Safe App.
 However, we only perform a rough triage in advance for obvious problems and functionality in terms of loading time and resolution capability of the transactions.
 Accordingly, in the event of any (technical) issues concerning the Third-Party Services, the user must only contact the respective service provider directly.
-The terms of service, if any, shall be governed by the applicable contractual provisions between the User and the respective provider of the Third-Party Safe Apps or Third-Party Services.
-Accordingly, we are not liable in the event of a breach of contract, damage or loss related to the use of such Third-Party Safe Apps or Third-Party Services.
+The terms of service, if any, shall be governed by the applicable contractual provisions between the User and the respective provider of the Third-Party Service.
+Accordingly, we are not liable in the event of a breach of contract, damage or loss related to the use of such Third-Party Service.

 # 4\.
 What do the Services not consist of? {#4.-what-do-the-services-not-consist-of?}